pudja2001/JobTextAnalysis/README.md

 You can look the website here : https://job-text-analysis.herokuapp.com/.

 **Note** : if the website is error, you can run `streamlit run web_deploy.py` on your terminal.
-Make sure the libraries on your local have same versions with the versions on **requirements.txt** file.
+Make sure the libraries on your local have same versions with the versions in **requirements.txt** file.